miniOrangeDev/miniorange-react-jwt-authentication-example-app/README.md

 ### 9. Run the Application

+In the project directory, run:

+### `npm start`

 Navigate to `http://localhost:3002`.
-Your `miniorange-react-connector-starter-app` should now be running.
+Your `miniorange-react-jwt-authentication-example-app` should now be running.

 ### 10. Test the Login